greenelab/hgsc_subtypes/README.md

 #cd hgsc_subtypes
 hgsc_subtypes#./ANALYSIS.sh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Note, runtime is about 24 hours.
+Note, runtime is on the order of hours.

 To save the contents of the docker image and view tables and figures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~